aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/style-features-supported-on-pdf-export/_index.md

 ﻿---
-title: Style Features Supported on PDF Export
+title: Style Features Supported on PDF Export – Aspose.Words for Java
+articleTitle: Style Features Supported on PDF Export
+linktitle: Style Features Supported on PDF Export
 description: "Aspose.Words for Java allows you to work with style features supported when saving to PDF format."
 type: docs
 weight: 110